-In the previous blog entry, 3.
+In a previous blog entry, 3.
 Are You Odd?, I referred to determining a leap year still being a manual programming process in many cases.
 There are certainly umpteen library functions out there to do it, but it's simple to do and a nice programming exercise for function writing.

 How does one determine if a given year is a leap year?
 It's a common belief that if the year is evenly divisible by 4, that it is a leap year.
 That is true most of the time, but not always.

 The rule for determining a leap year is this:

 - Rule 1 - it is evenly divisible by 4